-Our board of directors currently consists of eleven members, three of whom serve as directors pursuant to the board composition provisions of our amended and restated certificate of designations, preferences and rights of preferred stock, or the Preferred Stock Terms.
-The Preferred Stock Terms provide holders of our Series A Preferred Stock and shares of our common stock issued upon the conversion thereof with the right, exclusively and as a separate class, to elect one member of our board of directors, which is currently Mr. Pelizzon, and provide holders of our Series B Preferred Stock and shares of our common stock issued upon the conversion thereof with the right, exclusively and as a separate class, to elect two members of our board of directors, which are currently Ms. Infante and Mr. Kozlowski.
-We expect the Preferred Stock Terms to terminate concurrently with the conversion of all outstanding shares of our Series A Preferred Stock and Series B Preferred Stock into shares of our common stock immediately prior to the completion of this offering.
-Immediately prior to the completion of this offering, we expect to enter into a stockholders agreement, or the Stockholders Agreement, which will provide Squadron with certain board representation rights following the completion of this offering.
+Four of our directors serve pursuant to the board composition provisions of our amended and restated certificate of designations, preferences and rights of preferred stock, or the Preferred Stock Terms.
+The Preferred Stock Terms provide holders of our Series A Preferred Stock and shares of our common stock issued upon the conversion thereof with the right, exclusively and as a separate class, to elect two members of our board of directors, which are currently Mr. Pelizzon and Mr. Ruf, and provide holders of our Series B Preferred Stock and shares of our common stock issued upon the conversion thereof with the right, exclusively and as a separate class, to elect two members of our board of directors, which are currently Ms. Infante and one vacant seat.
+The Preferred Stock Terms will terminate concurrently with the conversion of all outstanding shares of our Series A Preferred Stock into shares of our common stock immediately prior to the completion of this offering.
+Immediately prior to the completion of this offering.
 See "Certain Relationships and Related Person Transactions - Squadron - Stockholders Agreement."